Recreational Fishery

 Wash-up Survey

-At the completion of the diary survey fully responding diarists aged 18 years and older were asked a series of questions relating to their fishing activity, perceptions relating to the quality of the fishery, and any potential impacts on their fishing activities, such as the COVID-19 pandemic on the 2019/20 season.
+At the completion of the diary survey fully responding diarists aged 18 years and older were asked a series of questions relating to their fishing activity, perceptions relating to the quality of the fishery, and any potential impacts on their fishing activities.